bsafdi/GCE-2FIG/docs/README.md

 N_{i,j,k} = \omega_{i,j,k} \int_{\Delta \Omega_{i,j}} d\ell d b \rho(s,\ell,b) s^2 \int_{4 \pi s^2 S_k^\text{min}}^{4 \pi s^2 S_k^\text{max}} {dN \over dL} dL \,,
 $$

-where $\omega_{i,j,k}$ is the efficiency factor for pular-like PS detection in that bin.
+where $\omega_{i,j,k}$ is the efficiency factor for pulsar-like PS detection in that bin.
 Note that we have assumed that $\omega_{i,j,k}$ is constant within the bin, so that we may bring it outside of the integral.

 In the code, for both the disk and the Bulge, we normalize both $\rho$ and $dN/dL$ such that the full integral over all of space and flux is equal to the total number of sources $N$ for that population.
 The number of sources is one of the model parameters.
 To work with this convention, we must know how to properly normalize $\rho$ and $dN/dL$ .